 In a small bowl, combine dark and light soy sauces, vinegar, rice wine or dry sherry, sugar, and chicken broth.

 Set the sauce aside.

 Cook the Pork

 In a separate small bowl, use your fingers to mix the black pepper and cornstarch into the ground pork.
 (The black pepper adds a bit of extra flavor and a small amount of cornstarch helps keep the ground pork from sticking).

 Heat the wok over medium-high heat and add 1 tablespoon of oil to the wok.
 When the oil is hot, add the garlic, ginger, and green onion.

 Stir-fry for 10 seconds, then add the ground pork.

 Stir-fry until the pork turns white and is nearly cooked (about 1 minute), using a spatula to break the pork into small pieces.

 Finish the Dish

-- Give the cornstarch and water mixture a quick re-stir and add it in the middle of the pan, stirring quickly to thicken.
-Mix the sauce with the other ingredients and serve hot.
+In a small cup, mix the cornstarch and water.
+Add it in the middle of the pan, stirring quickly to thicken.
+Once thickened, the dish is done.
+Serve hot.